StackVista/stackstate-docs/setup/install-stackstate/troubleshooting.md

    kubectl describe pod<pod-name>
    ```

-   The output contains an `event` section at the end which gives an indication of the problem in most cases.
-It also contains a `State` section for each container that has more details for termination of the container.
+   The output contains an `event` section at the end which usually contains the problem.
+It also has a `State` section for each container that has more details for termination of the container.

 3. [Check the logs](/configure/logging/README.md) for errors.
 4. Check the Knowledge base on the [StackState Support site](https://support.stackstate.com/).